Quick test: Which of the following is false?

 These five businesses have shown remarkable track records.
-What's most impressive: Each has been paying a dividend more than 35 years.
+What's most impressive: Each has been paying a dividend for more than 30 years.

 So there's one little secret when you're seeking companies that are being built to last 100 years: Look for stocks that pay dividends.

 It's not all joy in Dividend-ville

 Of course, there are no sure things, and that's just as true with longtime dividend payers as it is in, say, horse racing.
 Even worse, the economic downturn that started in '08 forced a number of former "dividend dynasties" to cut or even do away with their dividend -- SunTrust